alex-espinoza/domainial/README.md

 ## FEATURES TO ADD:

+- at 30 mins past drop, recheck status of all previous 0:30 drop domains
 - change code to not save "." for tld
 - add schema constraints to CompetitorDomain
 - create views to show competitor domain data